fscorrupt/awesome-stars/README.md

 - [book000/youtube-live-recorder](https://github.com/book000/youtube-live-recorder) - Record and download YouTube live videos.
 Works with Docker (Docker Compose).
 - [Dictionarry-Hub/profilarr](https://github.com/Dictionarry-Hub/profilarr) - Configuration Management Platform for Radarr/Sonarr
 - [wiredoor/wiredoor](https://github.com/wiredoor/wiredoor) - Self hosted ingress-as-a-service platform that allows you to expose applications and services running in private or local networks to the internet
+- [silkyclouds/PMDA](https://github.com/silkyclouds/PMDA) - 🎶 It’s fun to de-dupe with P.M.D.A.! 🎶 🎵 It’s fun to de-dupe with P.M.D.A.! 🎵 📂 We scan your Plex and we make it neat, 🎧 One clean lib’, oh what a feat!
 - [jaypyles/Scraperr](https://github.com/jaypyles/Scraperr) - Self-hosted webscraper.
 - [Tensai75/NZBDonkey](https://github.com/Tensai75/NZBDonkey) - The ultimate NZB downloader extension for Chrome and Firefox
 - [mKeRix/room-assistant](https://github.com/mKeRix/room-assistant) - Presence tracking and more for automation on the room-level